General Dynamics F-16 Fighting Falcon: Ukraine

 On 13 May 2024, Danish Prime Minister Mette Frederiksen said that "F-16 from Denmark will be in the air over Ukraine within months."
 Denmark is sending 19 F-16s in total.
 By the end of July 2024, the first F-16s were delivered to Ukraine.

-On 4 August 2024, President Zelensky announced to the public that the F-16 was now in operational service with Ukraine.
-Zelensky stated at an opening ceremony that: "F-16s are in Ukraine.
+On 4 August 2024, President Zelenskyy announced to the public that the F-16 was now in operational service with Ukraine.
+Zelenskyy stated at an opening ceremony that: "F-16s are in Ukraine.
 We did it.
-I am proud of our guys who are mastering these jets and have already started using them for our country,".
+I am proud of our guys who are mastering these jets and have already started using them for our country".

 On 26 August 2024, F-16s were reportedly used to intercept Russian cruise missiles for the first time.
 Also on 26 August, a Ukrainian F-16 crashed and the pilot, Oleksii Mes, was killed while intercepting Russian aerial targets during the cruise missile strikes.
 The cause is under investigation.

 On 13 December 2024, the Ukrainian Air Force stated that an F-16 shot down six Russian cruise missiles.
 Two were downed with "medium-range missiles", another two with "short-range missiles", and two were claimed to be downed by 20 mm cannon.

 On 12 April 2025, a Ukrainian Air Force F-16AM Block 20 was shot down in Sumy oblast, most likely by the S-400 missile system.
 The crew of the S-400 system received a reward of 15 million roubles from a Russian private oil extraction company.

-As of October 2025, 4 F-16 fighters were lost by Ukrainian Air Force.
+By October 2025, four F-16 fighters had been lost by Ukrainian Air Force, with three pilots killed.

+In July 2026, according to US general Dan Caine, a Ukrainian F-16 shot down a Russian Su-35.
+If confirmed, it would mark the first air-to-air victory for Ukrainian F-16 against Russian fighter aircraft.